destroyerdust/DestroyerBot-web/README-AUTH.md

 ```
 Runs on: http://localhost:3000

+**Note**:
-**Note**: Both servers must be running for authentication to work properly.
+- Both servers must be running for authentication to work properly.
+- The backend server automatically supports both dev (5173) and preview (4173) ports.
+- Redirects after login/logout will automatically use the correct port.

 ## Testing the Authentication Flow